 And now, you can see that there is a LOT of white space between the columns – PowerShell spreads out the columns to fill the screen (if it’s not spread out on your screen, maximize the PowerShell screen and run this again).
 If you run Get-Help Format-Table, you can see that there is an argument named AutoSize.
 When this is used, you get the data in a nicer format with each column of data automatically sized based upon the results.

-As you look at the results, you think it sure would be nice to just display these numbers in GB/MB/KB, and with commas and right-aligned to make them easier to read.
+As you look at the results, you think it sure would be nice to just display these numbers in GB/MB/KB, with commas and right-aligned to make them easier to read.
 If you take another look at Get-Help Format-Table, you notice that you can use a hash table to add calculated properties and to specify headings.
 So, let’s build a hash table and apply it to the Format-Table cmdlet:

 I heard that “HUH?”!
 Okay, let’s pause for a minute and explain this hash table.
 If you recall from day 2, a hash table is a table of Name-Value pairs.
 We can see this by executing the command “$b” to see the contents of this hash table: